PalmDevs/website-v1/README.md

 It's my website!
 I think having a website is cool, so I'm trying to make it real.

+> [!WARNING]
+> Work on my website has continued on this [repository](https://github.com/PalmDevs/website), which is rewritten in Astro with SolidJS.

 - 🖌️ Designed (with love and care) by [me](https://github.com/PalmDevs)
 - 🏗️ Built with [SolidJS](https://www.solidjs.com/) and [SolidStart](https://start.solidjs.com)
 - 🍞 Run by [Bun](https://bun.sh)